 The University of Mount Union Code of Student Conduct is adapted from TNG Model Developmental Code of Student Conduct and is used here with permission.
+Sections of the Code of Conduct are also adapted from the University of Michigan and University of Dayton.
 Sections of the Academic Honesty Policy were adapted from the Baldwin Wallace University Academic Honesty Policy and the Capital University Academic Honesty Policy.